 - 1. The importance of literature about Inter-Organizational Knowledge sharing relies heavily on the concepts or keywords researched in recent years, there are many other keywords that have the potential to shape the future roadmap regarding Inter-Organizational Knowledge sharing, i.e. Absorptive capacity, knowledge type, capacity building, Cultural distance, adaptation, inter-firm collaboration, social capital, human capital, open innovation, innovation capability and SMEs (Small Medium Enterprises). - 2.
-There are a few studies of knowledge management within the scope of SMEs even though SMEs need IOKS to improve their performance, so there is a need for research on IOKS in the scope of SMEs. - 3.
+There are several studies on knowledge management in the scope of SMEs, although SMEs need IOKS to improve their performance, so research is needed on IOKS in the scope of SMEs as in previous research by (Sudarnice et al., 2023); (Sudarnice et al., 2024). - 3.
 The resource-based view of strategic management highlights the importance of internal resources and unique competencies for a company to achieve sustainable competitive advantage.
 Knowledge sharing plays an important role in this context, as even a little knowledge can differentiate an organization from its competitors.
-Future research needs to expand on knowledge-sharing processes across organizational boundaries, emphasizing the importance of firms collaborating with partners and sharing resources to increase their competitive advantage.

-4. From a search for articles based on Scopus data, 71 articles discussed inter-organizational knowledge sharing (IOKS), but only 52 articles focused on inter-organizational knowledge sharing (IOKS).
+Future research needs to expand on knowledge-sharing processes across organizational boundaries, emphasizing the importance of firms collaborating with partners and sharing resources to increase their competitive advantage. - 4.
+From a search for articles based on Scopus data, 71 articles discussed inter-organizational knowledge sharing (IOKS), but only 52 articles focused on inter-organizational knowledge sharing (IOKS).
 Despite that, researchers did not find detailed discussions or explanations about the knowledge-sharing process between organizations, either from within the organization (internal) to outside other organizations or from outside other organizations (external) to within the organization, so there is a need for in-depth research on this matter.